The “Pay or Stay” Rule

 Fixing the Problem

-There are laws that are intended to protect defendants from judges who discriminate against people based on socioeconomic status.
-However, even with the safeguards, you still may be in jeopardy of sitting in jail due to a particularly tough judge’s failure to follow the rules.
+Some laws are intended to protect defendants from judges who discriminate against people based on socioeconomic status.
+However, even with the safeguards, you still may be in jeopardy of sitting in jail due to a particularly harsh judge’s failure to follow the rules.
 Some judges openly disagree with the relaxed rules and simply disregard them.
 Your case may be remedied eventually, and you may be released, but how long you will have to sit in jail is uncertain.
 That’s not acceptable.

 You must retain a top-rated, highly regarded criminal defense attorney right from the start of your case to ensure you don’t spend one minute in jail unnecessarily.
 You need a zealous advocate who will make sure a judge follows the rules.
 A good lawyer will advocate for lower fines and costs, reasonable terms of payment, and help you avoid a “pay or stay” situation.